vadimzharov/k8s-cilium-cluster-mesh/README.md

 ............
 ```

-Also, now any agent can see all other nodes from all other clusters:
+Also, now any agent can see all other nodes from all other clusters, execute `cilium node list`:
 ```
 [vadim@fedora k8s-kvm-lab]$ KUBECONFIG=kubeconfig-k8s01 kubectl -n kube-system exec -c cilium-agent cilium-g2dxd -- cilium node list
 Name                            IPv4 Address      Endpoint CIDR   IPv6 Address   Endpoint CIDR